Gabriel P Sullivan Home

 Gabriel had the cast on for four weeks and everything healed nicely.
 The doctor was actually surprised to find out Gabriel had leukemia because he looked so good and his bones healed so well.
 Once the cast was removed they did a bone density scan because his Oncology doctor told us the medication, Dexamethazone he is taking causes his bones to loose density and makes them more fragile.
 So he won't be riding his bike for awhile.

 On May 28th, Gabriel received the Sacrament of Confirmation.
 He looked so cute.
-I will post some video clips shortly.
+Watch the video here.
 On our way to the Church, Gabriel wanted a toasted bagel from Dunkin Donuts with cream cheese.
 We told him that we would get him a bagel to celebrate his Confirmation after Mass was over.
 Well, just as the Bishop gave the final blessing, Gabriel looked at his sister and sponsor Maria and asked, "can I have a bagel now?".
 Gabriel took a few pictures and off we went to Dunkin Donuts to get him a toasted bagel with cream cheese.
 We all went back to our house and all celebrated this amazing gift Gabriel received in the awesome Sacrament.
 Punctuated of course with his bagel.

 I want to thank Bishop Lynch of the Diocese of St. Petersburg for his tremendous compassion in administering this Sacrament of Confirmation to Gabriel at his young age.
 With this added spiritual strength, I believe that Gabriel's chances of survival and beating this cancer has just been increased a thousand fold.